aspose-total-cloud/Aspose.Total-Products/total/python/conversion/dotx-to-csv/_index.md

----title: Convert DOTX to CSV via Python SDK in Clouddescription: Cloud APIs & SDKs to Convert DOTX to CSV.
+---title: Convert Word to CSV, DOTX to CSV FREE Converter or Python SDKdescription: Free Conversion of DOTX to CSV by using Python Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---